Salem Poor: Personal life

-In August 1771, Poor married Nancy Parker, "a part Indian servant in the family of Capt.
-James Parker", according to papers in the Charlotte Helen Abbot Collection of the Andover Historical Society.
+In August 1771, Poor married Nancy Parker, a woman of partial Native American descent, according to papers in the Charlotte Helen Abbot Collection of the Andover Historical Society.
 Lois Kerschen, in the Encyclopedia of African American History, lists her as a "free African American".
 They had a son, Jonas, who was baptized on September 29, 1776.
 In 1780, he married his second wife, Mary Twing, a free African American.
 The couple moved to Providence but were ordered to leave that city, presumably because they could not support themselves.
 In 1785, he placed an advertisement in the Boston Gazette to disown Mary's debts and "forewarn all Persons from trusting MARY, the Wife of the Subscriber".

-Poor then married Sarah Stevens, a white woman, in 1787, and 1793 he spent several weeks in the Boston Almshouse.
+Poor then married Sarah Stevens, a woman of European descent, in 1787, and in 1793 he spent several weeks in the Boston Almshouse.
 He was briefly jailed for "breach of peace" in 1799, married for the fourth and final time in 1801, and died in 1802.
 Details of his life after the Revolutionary War were not widely known until research by genealogist David Lambert, a descendant of Poor's former enslavers; an article about this research appeared in The Boston Globe in 2007.
-He was interred at Copp's Hill Burying Ground near Boston, Massachusetts.